magronah/CSE701-Project-Work-/README.md

 Grouping into 2 clusters gives the best result

-##References
+## References
 1. Fessler, J. A., & Hero, A. O. (1994).
 Space-alternating generalized expectation-maximization algorithm.
 IEEE Transactions on signal processing, 42(10), 2664-2677.

-2.Dellaert, F. (2002).
+2. Dellaert, F. (2002).
 The expectation maximization algorithm.
 Georgia Institute of Technology.